doughodson/mixr-website/pages/linux-notes.md

 apt install libftgl-dev
 apt install libfreetype6-dev
 apt install freeglut3-dev
+apt install libfontconfig-dev
 apt install libexpat-dev
-apt install libfontconfig-dev
 apt install build-essential
+apt install cmake
-apt-get install autogen
+apt install autogen
-apt-get install automake
+apt install automake
-apt-get install libtool
+apt install libtool
-apt-get install libtool-bin
+apt install libtool-bin
 ```

+Installing packages for FTGL, freetype and freeglut are essential components to build the MIXR **graphics** library and compile GLUT-based applications.

+The 'libexpat-dev' package is required to compile OpenRTI (an HLA interface).

+Installing the 'build-essential' package installs c++ tools to compile and link that language. 'cmake', 'autogen', 'automake', 'libtool' and 'libtool-bin' install support building tools needed to compile all of mixr's dependencies.

-Some Linux distributions don't provide FTGL packages in a convenient manner.
+Note: Some Linux distributions don't provide FTGL packages in a convenient manner.
 For example, CentOS 7 doesn't include FTGL on any of their ISOs.
 Because of this, the build script provided with 3rd party source code will compile FTGL.

 #### Common Image Generator Interface (CIGI)